parthshindee/RecipeAnalysis/README.md

 - **Observed Difference in Means:** -4.93 minutes
 - **P-value:** 0.8310
 - **Conclusion:** Fail to reject the null hypothesis; there is no significant difference in average preparation times between recipes with more than 10 ingredients and those with 10 or fewer.
 This suggests that the number of ingredients does not substantially impact the preparation time.

+**Revised Hypotheses:**
+- **Null Hypothesis:** The number of ingredients does not significantly impact the average rating of a recipe.
+- **Alternative Hypothesis:** Recipes with more than 10 ingredients have significantly different average ratings than those with 10 or fewer ingredients.

+**Results Interpretation:**
+Despite examining preparation times, the primary goal is to understand features impacting ratings.
+I did not find significant evidence that the number of ingredients affects ratings, aligning with our hypothesis test results on preparation times, thus justifying the features used in our prediction model.

 ### 5. Framing a Prediction Problem
 **Prediction Problem:**